harshsaini659/salesforce-learning/apex-basics/readme.md

 we have to write down Apex.
 - To perform complex validation over multiple objects we use Apex.
-- To create webservices and email services we use Apex. for transactions and rollbacks we use Apex.
+- To create webservices and email services we use Apex.
+- For transactions and rollbacks we use Apex.

 In other Words:
 - Triggers likhne ke liye